noiseprotocol/noise_spec/noise.md

- * **`WriteApplicationMessage(buffer, final, nonce, payload)`**:  Takes an empty byte buffer, a `final` boolean indicating whether this is the final application message in the session, an `explicit_nonce` boolean indicating whether to encode the nonce, and a payload which is an encoded set of zero or more sections.
+ * **`WriteApplicationMessage(buffer, final, nonce, payload)`**:  Takes an empty byte buffer, a `final` boolean indicating whether this is the final application message in the session, an `explicit_nonce` boolean indicating whether to encode the nonce, and a payload.

    * Calls `kernel.ClearHash()`.